Miksus/rocketry/docs/tutorial/extending/hooks.rst

 specific situations where subclassing a base class would be too complicated.

+Hooks are section specific and can run before or after the section (ie. scheduler start up or task initiation).
-Hook also can be a generator in which case the code before the first ``yield`` is executed before the hook's section and the code after it will be executed after the hook's section.
+If a hook function is a generator (has ``yield``), the code before the ``yield`` is executed before the section and code after the ``yield`` is executed after the section.
+Multiple yields are not supported.

 .. testsetup:: func_hook